Artists For World Peace

-Artists For World Peace (AFWP) is a registered 501(c)(3) non-profit grassroots organization based in Middletown, Connecticut, USA.
+Artists For World Peace (AFWP) is a registered 501(c)(3) non-profit grassroots organization based in Middletown, Connecticut, US.
 It is a community of artists and activists working to feed the hungry, house the poor, and encourage peace throughout the world.

 History

 Since 2003, Artists For World Peace has organized numerous events and performances to raise money for their ongoing efforts with the International Peace Belt and humanitarian efforts in Tanzania, Brazil, Haiti and locally in Connecticut.
 Wendy Black Nasta serves as the executive director, she is also the founder of AFWP.